Not sure how to store ricotta cheese, or how long does it last? You’re in the right place.

 If you’re going to use the ricotta in a cooked recipe (e.g., pancakes), feel free to freeze it in an airtight container.
 The change in the quality of the final dish should be none at best and subtle at worst.

-How Long Does Ricotta Last?
+How Long Does Ricotta Cheese Last?

-There’s always a date on the label that’s quite helpful in determining how long the ricotta will keep.
+And there’s always a date on the label that’s quite helpful in determining how long the ricotta will keep.